redwoodjs/redwood/docs/docs/custom-web-index.md

 ---
-title: Custom Web Index
-description: Customize App mounting using a setup command
+description: Customize how the App component mounts to the DOM
-slug: custom-web-index
 ---

 # Custom Web Index